in platform games.

 - Super Meat Boy has Steve from Minecraft in the PC version which makes numerous levels extremely easy since he can create and destroy tiles at will.
+In fact, he's such a Game Breaker that the game disables achievements while he's in use.
 Often many other characters can break individual levels.

 - Jak and Daxter: The Lost Frontier has the Armageddon plane weapon, especially in the Hero-Mode-only plane known as the Jaguar.
 Without even fully upgrading the Judgment missiles it fires, it is possible to clear out pretty much any major aerial fight barring bosses in one big Macross Missile Massacre (and bosses are still fairly easy to disassemble).
 Let's put it this way: "hunt the transport" missions from pirate radio towers are set up so you have about four minutes to finish them.
 The Jaguar fitted with a block of 4x Level 4 Armageddon can complete that particular raid in twenty to thirty seconds, and that includes the flight from the tower to the target.
 And this is without the infinite ammo unlockable.